Copenhagen Fashion Week Trends To Wear Now Until Spring

 Copenhagen Fashion Week Spring 2025 Trend: Cardigans

 Plenty of effortless, loose-fitting garments were sent down Copenhagen’s spring/summer runways — and we expected nothing less from the Scandi crowd.
-Contemporary brand Munthe presented prairie maxi dresses, embroidered caftans, and denim shirt dresses with tie fronts, all styled with slide sandals or ballet flats.
-Other caftan-style dresses included Lovechild 1979’s black, sheer maxi with billowing sleeves and Skall Studio’s light-colored shift dresses, perfect for late-summer lounging or a holiday abroad.
+Contemporary brand Munthe presented prairie maxi dresses, embroidered kaftans and denim shirt dresses with tie fronts, all styled with slide sandals or ballet flats.
+Other kaftan-style dresses included Lovechild 1979’s black, sheer maxi with billowing sleeves and Skall Studio’s light-coloured shift dresses, perfect for late-summer lounging or a holiday abroad.

 Copenhagen Fashion Week Spring 2025 Trend: Sheer Suits

 If you’re a fan of suits as occasion wear, designers are taking tailoring to a new, party-appropriate level.
 Sheer suiting arrived in Copenhagen this season, resembling a perfect cocktail of the business-core aesthetic and naked dress trend.
-Our favorite looks include Remain’s sheer-paneled, collarless blazer and trousers, paired with ballet flats; and The Garment’s powder-blue sheer suit (inside a tailoring-focused collection) dressed up with pumps and a clutch handbag.
-Other brands paired sheer elements with suits, like Gestuz’s transparent button-ups and Bonnetje’s sheer-paneled capri pants.
+Our favourite looks include Remain’s sheer-panelled, collarless blazer and trousers, paired with ballet flats; and The Garment’s powder-blue sheer suit (inside a tailoring-focused collection) dressed up with pumps and a clutch handbag.
+Other brands paired sheer elements with suits, like Gestuz’s transparent button-ups and Bonnetje’s sheer-panelled capri pants.

 AdvertisementADVERTISEMENT